dcs-chalmers/rusty-benchmarking-framework/readme.md

 ```
 ## Output files
-If the `--write-stdout` flag is not set, the benchmark will produce a folder called `./output` and in it will include a .csv file with the headers and results of the entire benchmark test.
+If the `--write-stdout` flag is not set, the framework will produce a folder called `./output` and in it will include a .csv file with the headers and results of the entire benchmark.
 For example, with the command:
 ```bash
 cargo run --release --features basic_queue -- -t 1 -i 10 basic
 ```